RELATIVE CLAUSES

 • Podemos sustituir los pronombre relativos ‘which’ y ‘who’ por ‘that’.

-• Se puede omitir el pronombre si se refiere a un objeto.
+• Se puede omitir el pronombre si no funciona como sujeto.

 Non-defining Relative Clause (explicativas)